-3.12 Combining Recommendations

-Due to its popularity, first consider the "center of gravity" (COG) defuzzification method for combining the recommendations represented by the implied fuzzy sets from all the rules.
-Let b_i denote the center of the membership function (i.e., where it reaches its peak for our example) of the consequent of rule (i).
-For our example we have as shown in Figure 3.13 Let $\int \mu_i$ denote the area under the membership function μ_i .
-The COG method computes area to be
+3.12 Combining Recommendations Due to its popularity, first consider the "center of gravity" (COG) defuzzification method for combining the recommendations represented by the implied fuzzy sets from all the rules.
+Let bi denote the center of the membership function (i.e., where it reaches its peak for example) of the consequent of rule (i).
+For this example it has